kbase/groups/README.md

 with a value of false.
 ```

-The workspace is added immediately if the user is an administrator of both the group or
+The workspace is added immediately if the user is an administrator of both the group and
 the workspace.
 A request object is returned if the user is an administrator of at least one; if
 not an error is returned.